One Rus: History

 In the 2012 Ukrainian parliamentary election, the party won no (constituency) seats; it had competed in 3 constituencies.
-In constituency 10 located in Bakhchysarai its candidate had won 5.15% of the votes, in constituency 2 located in Simferopol 2.10% and in constituency 4 located in Yevpatoria 0.83%.
+In constituency 10 located in Bakhchysarai its candidate Remeniuk won 5.15% of the votes, in constituency 2 located in Simferopol the party won 2.10% of the votes and in constituency 4 located in Yevpatoria 0.83%.
+In an interview in 2012 Remeniuk claimed that "the main perspective of Ukraine is integration with the Russian Federation and Belarus".